A Local Limit Theorem and Loss of Rotational Symmetry of Planar Symmetric Simple Random Walk: Proofs of Theorem and Corollary

-In this section, $S$ will denote planar simple random walk.
-In order to prove Theorem \ref{LCLTthm2d}, we will need the following standard estimate (see \cite{williams}, Section 14.8): \begin{lem} If $\phi$ is the standard normal density function,
+In this section, $S$ will denote planar symmetric simple random walk.
+In order to prove Theorem \ref{LCLTthm2d}, we will need the following standard estimate which follows from the Proposition in Section 14.8 of \cite{williams}: